-The most likely cause of a problem with a flow meter is that it became clogged with debris or stuck in one position.
+The most likely cause of a problem with a flow meter is that it is clogged with debris or stuck in one position.
 To remove a clog, you need to access the flow meter.

 An analog or digital flow meter will need to be unscrewed or twisted out of the pipe for inspection and cleaning.
 Remove the clamp, pop it out of the pipe, and look for debris clogging the float.

 A digital flow meter might have a filter screen, as you might find on a washing machine hose.
-Make sure that screen is clean as well.
+Make sure that the screen is clean as well.

 Need Some Maintenance Help?

 Have questions?
-Drop me a message and I’ll be happy to help.
+Drop me a message, and I’ll be happy to help.